 Seeing Black Kites in Hong Kong

 It is easy to see black kites in Hong Kong – especially over Victoria Harbour and nearby areas.
 Watch from the Star Ferry, say, and you may see a kite swoop down to snatch a dead fish from the water.
-The best vantages for the kite roost are near Magazine Gap, including by the junction of Peak Road and Guildford Road; the best time to start watching roosting kites is as sunset approaches.
+The best vantages for the kite roost are near Magazine Gap, including by the junction of Peak Road and Guildford Road; the best time to start watching and taking photos of kites heading to the roost is as sunset approaches.